Ryoto-Kato/FaceReconstructionProject-Cpp/design.md

             RGB --> Overlay
         end
 ```
-*If not available this can be substituted by mash cleated form the depth point cloud
+*If not available this can be substituted by a mesh created form the depth point cloud

 ## Extension for Expression Transfer